Estimating Counts Through an Average Rounded to the Nearest Non-negative Integer and its Theoretical & Practical Effects: Properties of the Proxy Random Variable U

-where $\mathcal{U}$ is the support of $U$.
-Observe from (\ref{eq:pmfU}) that the pmf of $U$ for the most part aggregates the probabilities of $n$ values of $Y.$ Thus, to calculate moments of $U$ as a function of $Y,$ a projection is useful so that moments of $U$ are a function of moments of $Y$.
-To accomplish this, first we derive an expression for the probability generating function \citep{resnick1992adventures}, pgf, of $U$ from the pgf of $Y,$
+Turning to moments, observe from (\ref{eq:pmfU}) that the pmf of $U$, for the most part, aggregates probabilities of $Y$.
+Thus, to express moments of $U$ as a function of moments of $Y,$ a projection is useful.
+To accomplish this, first, we will derive an expression for the probability generating function (pgf) \citep{resnick1992adventures} of $U$ from the pgf of $Y,$

-where $p_y=P(Y=y)$ and the sum converges for any $s \in {\rm I\!R}$ such that $\mid s \mid \le 1$.
+where $p_y=P(Y=y)$ and the sum converges for any $s \in {\rm I\!R}$ such that $|s|\le 1$.